 It would be lovely to have lots of new Taking Children Seriously voices on this site.
 Feel free to submit any of your own original writing in any form, from articles to scrappy notes.

 Audience?
-Primarily parents: parents taking their children seriously, parents exploring the idea of taking their children seriously, parents who are wondering why other parents might find this a good idea.
+Primarily parents: parents taking their children seriously, parents exploring the idea of taking their children seriously, parents curious about the idea, parents who are wondering why other parents might find this a good idea.

 Style/tone/anything to bear in mind?
-Note that these are not criteria for inclusion – write how it is natural for you to write – I am only mentioning this because three people have asked: fallibilist, optimistic, kind, playful; with a can-do spirit of “problems are soluble” (and we can actually solve them).
+Note that these are not criteria for inclusion—write how it is natural for you to write—I am only mentioning this because three people have asked: fallibilist, optimistic, kind, playful; with a can-do spirit of “problems are soluble” (and we can actually solve them).
+Equanimity, mildness, gentleness preferable (vs angry, outraged, lecturing style).
+(Regrettably, you can find examples of the latter in my earlier writings.)

 Violating privacy?
 Several parents taking their children seriously have rightly expressed concerns about violating their children’s or others’ privacy.
 Rest assured that I share that concern.
 Such issues are very easy to fix: everything goes through an editing process, and before your piece goes up on the site, together we will edit whatever you submit until we are both happy with it.
 (But to give you a clue: instead of writing “My child William John Henry Smith, who will be 7 on 1st October, and is a pupil at Mrs Sharp’s School in Boggy Bottom, near Abbots Langley in Hertfordshire, did [lots of embarrassing details here] …”, say: “Suppose a child…” and so on.)
 Just write it however is natural to you and we will edit it together until we are both happy with it.